SCOPE OF THIS CHAPTER

 The court will ask the YOT officers in court which is the designated local authority for the child or young person.
 If a remand to Youth Detention Accommodation is being considered, it is important that this designation is correctly made.
 For Children in Care, the designation must be to the 'home' authority, regardless of where they are living or where the offence took place.

 2.2 Safeguarding Children and Young People who are on Remand

 Children and young people in custody can be particularly vulnerable.
 When a child or young person is remanded, the social worker should request a copy of the complaints procedure for the establishment.
 Social workers should then familiarise themselves with the complaints process and check that the child has been provided with information about, and understands, the complaints process and also about their entitlement to advocacy.

-Young people who are remanded should also be provided with information which is routinely given to all children who become looked after.
+Young people who are remanded should also be provided with information which is routinely given to all Children in Care.
 This could include for example:

 - Contact details for their Social Worker, Independent Reviewing Officer and sources of support (including out of hours);

 - Contact details for the Children's Commissioner Help at Hand team for children and young people (0800 528 0731 / firstname.lastname@example.org);